Written by Marina French, PLA

 With the mindset of creating an educational amenity, we worked to design habitat improvements that were not only functional, but that would also be visible to users.
 Snags, bird and bat boxes, and large woody debris were detailed.
 The civil engineer designed a raingarden.
 The campus landscape architect detailed benches made from wood reclaimed from the site.
 The coordination of circulation, planting and amenities between our teams was seamless.

 Bellevue School District truly embraced the opportunity to incorporate critical areas as site assets.
-Our mitigation piece of the project is just one of many environmental features in a complete rebuild of this middle school campus.
-Native plants, pervious paving, geothermal energy, solar-thermal energy, raingardens, and natural light are all low-impact elements that will be present in the newly constructed school.
+Our mitigation piece of the project is just one of many environmental features in the middle school's rebuild.
+Native plants, pervious paving, geothermal energy, solar-thermal energy, raingardens, and natural light are all low-impact elements that are present in the constructed school.